 The nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
 In addition, the nominating and corporate governance committee is responsible for overseeing our corporate governance policies and reporting and making recommendations to our board of directors concerning governance matters.
 The current members of our nominating and corporate governance committee are Mats Wahlström, V. Bryan Lawlis and Mary T. Szela.
 In 2015, Christos Richards served as a member of the nominating and corporate governance committee until November 2015, when Mr. Richards voluntarily resigned from the committee and V. Bryan Lawlis was appointed to the committee by the board.
-Mr. Wahlström serves as the chairperson of the committee.
-After the 2016 Annual Meeting, and subject to election by our stockholders in the case of Dr. Lawlis, we expect that our nominating and corporate governance committee will be composed of Mr. Wahlström, as chairman, Dr. Lawlis and Ms. Szela.
+Mr. Wahlström served as the chairperson of the committee until June 2016, when Mr. Wahlström voluntarily resigned as chairperson.
+Dr. Lawlis was appointed in his place and currently serves as the chairperson of the committee.
+After the 2017 Annual Meeting, and subject to election by our stockholders in the case of Mr. Wahlström, we expect that our nominating and corporate governance committee will be composed of Dr. Lawlis, as chairman, Mr. Wahlström and Ms. Szela.

-Each of the current members of our nominating and corporate governance committee, as well as the expected members of our nominating and corporate governance committee after the 2016 Annual Meeting, is or will be an "independent director" under the applicable rules and regulations of NASDAQ relating to nominating and corporate governance committee independence.
-Following the 2016 Annual Meeting, we will continue to comply with NASDAQ's rules regarding independent director oversight of director nominations under either NASDAQ Rule 5605(e)(1)(A) or 5605(e)(1)(B).
+Each of the current members of our nominating and corporate governance committee, as well as the expected members of our nominating and corporate governance committee after the 2017 Annual Meeting, is or will be an "independent director" under the applicable rules and regulations of NASDAQ relating to nominating and corporate governance committee independence.
+Following the 2017 Annual Meeting, we will continue to comply with NASDAQ's rules regarding independent director oversight of director nominations under either NASDAQ Rule 5605(e)(1)(A) or 5605(e)(1)(B).
 The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the SEC and NASDAQ.
 A copy of the nominating and corporate governance committee charter is available to security holders on the Company's website at http://investors.coherus.com.